Arnaiz23/TuManga/Documentation/Routes.md

     * Send array comments data
     * .get /comments/:idProduct
         * Recieve the idProduct, petition product and get the array of idComments and do a petition Comments with this ids. **Search examples**
+> OK
 * Delete comment if the user is owner
     * .delete /comment/idComment {authorization: Bearer token} and middleweare is user or high
     > if is admin or vendor, delete (Middleweare)
 * Insert a new comment (Token)
-    * .post /comment/idProduct {authorization: Bearer token} and middleweare is user or high
+    * .post /comment {authorization: Bearer token} and middleweare is user or high
+> OK
 * Update or create a new order (Token{id} and Product.id)
     * .post /order {authorization: Bearer token} -> Middleweare is user or high
     * .put /order/:state {authorization: Bearer token} -> Middleweare is user or high